Moveworks

-Moveworks is an Indian artificial intelligence (AI) company headquartered in Mountain View, California.
-The company develops an AI platform, designed for large enterprises, that uses natural language understanding (NLU), probabilistic machine learning, and automation to resolve workplace requests.
+Moveworks is an American artificial intelligence (AI) company headquartered in Mountain View, California.

+It develops an AI platform, designed for large enterprises, that uses natural language understanding (NLU), probabilistic machine learning, and automation to resolve workplace requests.
+Autodesk and Broadcom are some of their client companies.

-Moveworks’ customers include Autodesk, Broadcom, and other firms.
-Employees converse with the Moveworks chatbot to submit their requests, which Moveworks analyzes and then resolves via integrations with other software applications.
-Moveworks is available in business communication tools such as Slack and Microsoft Teams, as well as through online platforms such as ServiceNow and SharePoint.
+Its platform analyzes requests made by company employees to its chatbot, and resolves them through through integration with other software applications.
+It is available in business communication tools such as Slack and Microsoft Teams, as well as through online platforms such as ServiceNow and SharePoint.

 As of its Series C financing round in June 2021, Moveworks is valued at $2.1 billion and has raised $315 million in total funding.
 The company’s investors include Tiger Global, Alkeon Capital, and other firms.

-In 2025, ServiceNow agreed to acquire the company for $2.9 billion.
+In December 2025, Moveworks was acquired by ServiceNow.

 History

-Moveworks was founded in 2016 by Bhavin Shah (CEO), Vaibhav Nivargi (CTO), Varun Singh (Vice President of Product), and Jiang Chen (Vice President of Machine Learning).
+Moveworks was founded in 2016 by Bhavin Shah, Vaibhav Nivargi, Varun Singh, and Jiang Chen.

 The founders recognized the potential of an AI-powered chatbot to resolve a significant portion of employees’ support issues, without involvement from a corporate help desk.
 This model would enable self-service for employees with common requests or questions.

-After working with a group of lighthouse customers to automate IT support use cases, Moveworks came out of "stealth mode" in April 2019, following a $30 million Series A investment from Lightspeed Venture Partners and Bain Capital.
+After working with a group of lighthouse customers to automate IT support use cases, the firm came out of "stealth mode" in April 2019, following a $30 million Series A investment from Lightspeed Venture Partners and Bain Capital.
 The company raised a $75 million Series B round in November 2019 and a $200 million Series C round in June 2021.

 Moveworks initially solved employees’ IT support issues.
-In March 2021, the company expanded its Employee Service Platform to address issues concerning other lines of business, including HR, finance, and facilities.
-Moveworks also released an internal communications solution that allows company leaders to send interactive messages to employees.
+In March 2021, it expanded its Employee Service Platform to address issues concerning other lines of business, including HR, finance, and facilities.
+The firm also released an internal communications solution that allows company leaders to send interactive messages to employees.

 Moveworks was recognized as the Best Chatbot Solution at the 2021 AI Breakthrough Awards, named to the Forbes AI 50 in 2019, 2020, and 2021, and selected as one of the Most Innovative Tech Companies of the Year at the 2021 American Business Awards.

+In December 2025, nine months after agreeing to buy it for $2.9 billion, ServiceNow completed the acquisition of Moveworks.